-The adage, ‘big surprises often come in small packages,’ perfectly encapsulates the experience of constructing a tiny home.
-This principle couldn’t be more accurate in this context.
+The saying, ‘great things come in small packages,’ truly captures the essence of building a tiny home.
+This idea rings especially true in this scenario.

 Hi, I’m here to share with you my expertise on how to build a tiny house for cheap.
 In this article, I’ll guide you through the planning, designing, and construction process, all while keeping your budget in mind.